-In the case when there is no connections waiting, the function will return with the SelectInfo.
-The caller can then await a select message, { '\$socket', Socket, select, Info} (where Info is the ref field from the SelectInfo), when a client connects (a subsequent call to accept will then return the socket).
+When there is no pending connection to return, the function will return {select, SelectInfo}, and the caller will later receive a select message, {'\$socket', Socket, select, SelectHandle} (with the SelectHandle contained in the SelectInfo) when a client connects.
+A subsequent call to accept/1, 2 will then return the socket.